19avl/manager-mysql/README.md

 - Browse routines, triggers and events
 - Searching globally in a database or a subset of it
 - Copy, drop, rename, alter tables and fields
-- Create, copy, drop, update records that do not contain Spatial Data Types
+- Create, copy, drop, update records
 - Execute any SQL command from a text field
 - Export structure, data, views, triggers, routines, events to SQL

 #### Requirements

 PHP (>=5.6) [ mysqli extension ]
 MySQL (>=5.5)

 #### Usage